Chronic Kidney Disease Management in 2022: Where Are We?

 Kidney transplantation is another option either before or after dialysis.
 Unlike the aforementioned issues regarding outcomes across types of dialysis modalities, renal transplantation is associated with improved outcomes.
 In patients with diabetes, the renal survival rates over the years have improved with both deceased donor and living donor transplants.16 Of course, the patient trades the dialysis lifestyle for a lifetime of immune-modulating medications and the issues they cause.
 Certainly the current COVID-19 pandemic has proven that the transplant population is at high risk for severe COVID-19 infection, as they do not mount adequate antibody responses to the COVID-19 vaccine.17

 With our patient, social and racial disparities exist that need to be overcome.
-Black people make up 33% of the transplantation list but have higher wait times, higher incidences of diabetes (new-onset diabetes is not a concern for our patient), and lower graft survival compared with White people.19 We need to work on these disparities as a society to lessen the burdens and allow the same access to achieve our goals.
+Black individuals make up 33% of the transplantation list but have higher wait times, higher incidences of diabetes (new-onset diabetes is not a concern for our patient), and lower graft survival compared with White individuals.19 We need to work on these disparities as a society to enable the same level of access to care despite varying genetic and social determinants of health.

 Reducing Gaps in Care 2022